-We want to secure the future of specialist breathing therapy (CPAP) presently used to treat thousands of sick and premature babies in the neonatal unit at Mbale Regional Referral Hospital in Uganda.
+SAWW secured funding for specialist breathing therapy (CPAP)used to treat thousands of sick and premature babies in the neonatal unit at Mbale Regional Referral Hospital in Uganda.

 The neonatal intensive care unit at Mbale Hospital is full to bursting with tiny babies fighting to breathe and clinging to life.
 More mothers with babies arrive daily and resources are stretched.
 Amazing improvements in care have reduced newborn mortality from 50% to 11%.
 Specialist CPAP machines that keep sick babies breathing have been running non-stop for 3 years and urgently need servicing.
 Any breakdown means babies will die, but there is no back up to use during servicing or repairs.

-Premature and sick babies will continue to receive life-saving treatment at the NICU.
-Mothers and families will not suffer the heartbreak of losing a premature baby.
+Premature and sick babies will continue to receive life-saving treatment at Mbale RR Hospital in Uganda.
+Mothers and families are saved the heartbreak of losing a premature baby.